BobBuildTool/bob/doc/manpages/bob-project.rst

 ``--exclude Excludes``
     Package filter.
 A regex for excluding packages in QTCreator.

+``--include Includes``
+    Include package filter.
+A regex for including only the specified packages in QTCreator.
+    Use single quotes to specify your regex.
+For exmaple: --include 'foobar-.*'
+    You can also mix the Includes with the Excludes.
+In this case always use the Includes option beforehand.
+    For example: --include 'foobar-.*' --exclude 'foobar-baz' This will ensure you only include packages wtih foobar-* but excludes the foobar-baz package.

 ``-I ADDITIONAL_INCLUDES``
     Additional include directories. (added recursive starting from this directory)